Portal

 --time=8:00:00

-All jobs must fit inside the resource limits of the partition they are running on
+Jobs must fit inside the resource limits of the partition they will run on.

-If a job requests resources that exceed the partition limits, they will not begin.
+If a job requests resources that exceed the partition limits, they will not run.

 Requesting GPUs

-to enter the --gres directive specifying the number of and model of GPU needed.
+to enter a --gres directive, with the number and type of GPU needed

 Using custom environments

-Jupyter and RStudio Server allow the use of custom software or environments.
+Jupyter and RStudio Server allow the use of custom environments.
 To use these, select "Use custom environment" under Environment type and enter commands to be run when the job launches.

 For example, to use a custom Anaconda environment named myenv,